 [Rule 15A.3 inserted: Gazette 13 Feb 2009 p.
 304-5.]

-15A.4 Application for provisional relief under article 19 of the Model Law
+15A.4.
+Application for provisional relief under article 19 of the Model Law

 (1) Any application by the plaintiff for provisional relief under article 19 of the Model Law must be made by filing an interlocutory process in accordance with Form 3.